Alex-Leontaridis/Trading-Tool/README.md

 ```
 WARNING: Make sure you have downloaded Python3 on your computer.

-# Indicators (Indicator without X will be available in a future update):
+# Indicators (Indicators without X will be available in a future update):
 - [x] RSI
 - [ ] MACD
 - [ ] On-Balance Volume